-Early Decision and Early Action Plans

-221. Early decision: Does your institution offer an early decision plan (an admission plan that permits be notified of an admission decision well in advance of the regular notification date and that asks attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2002 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 222.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an ad in advance of the regular notification date but do not have to commit to attending your college?
-N If "yes," please complete the following: Early action closing date Early action notification date
+If "yes," are supplemental forms required?
+Is your college a member of the Common Application Group?
+Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2004 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+No If "yes," please complete the following: Early action closing date Early action notification date